 The finalized data now represents a a processed set of cue-feature combinations with their frequencies for analysis.
 Given the differences in sample size across data collection points from Buchanan et al. (2019), this information was merged with the sample data.
 Table ?? includes descriptive statistics for the processed cue-feature set.
 First, the number of cue-feature combinations was calculated by taking the average number of cue-feature listings for each cue.
 Therefore, the total number of features listed for zebra might be 100, while apple might be 45, and these values were averaged.

 More cue-feature combinations are listed for the multi-word approach, due to differences in combinations for some overlapping features as shown in Table ??.
 The large standard deviation for both approaches indicates that cues have a wide range of possible features listed.
 The correlation provided represents the relation between sample size for a cue and the number of features listed for that cue.
 These values are high and positive, indicating that the number of unique features increases with each participant.
 Potentially, many of the cue-feature combinations could be considered idiosyncratic.
 The next row of the table denotes the average number of cue-feature responses listed by less than 10% of the participants.
 This percent of responses is somewhat arbitrary, as each researcher has determined where the optimal criterion should be.
 For example, McRae et al. (2005) used 16% or 5/30 participants as a minimum standard, and Buchanan et al. (2019) recently used a similar criteria.
-The average number of cue-features that would be considered low in proportion is quite large, indicating that these are potentially idiosyncratic or part of long tailed distribution of feature responses with many low frequency features.
+A large number ofcue-features are generated by a small number of participants, indicating that these are potentially idiosyncratic or part of long tailed distribution of feature responses with many low frequency features.
 The advantage to the suggested data processing pipeline and code provided here is the ability of each researcher to determine their own level of response necessary, if desired.

 The next two lines of Table ?? indicate cue-feature combination frequencies, such as the number of times zebra-stripes or apple-red were listed by participants.
 The percent of responses is the frequency divided by sample size for each cue, to normalize over different sample sizes present in the data.
 These average frequency/percent was calculated for each cue, and then averaged over all cues.
 The correlation represents the average frequency/percent for each cue related to the sample size for that cue.
 These frequencies are low, matching the results for a large number of idiosyncratic responses.
 The correlation between frequency of response and sample size is positive, indicating that larger sample sizes produce items with larger frequencies.
 Additionally, the correlation between percent of response and sample size is negative, suggesting that larger sample sizes are often paired with more items with smaller percent likelihoods.
 Figure 2 displays the correlations for the average cue-frequency responses and the percent cue-frequency responses by sample size.
 It appears that the relationship between sample size and percent is likely curvilinear, rather than linear.
 The size of the points indicates the variability (standard deviation of each cue word’s average frequency or percent).
 Variability appears to increase linearly with sample size for average frequency, however, it is somewhat mixed for average percent.

 Figure 2: Correlation of sample size with the average cue-feature frequency (left) and percent (right) of response for each cue for both processing approaches.
-Each point represents a cue word, and the size of the point indicates the variability of the average frequency or percent.
+Each point represents a cue word, and the size of the point indicates the variability of the average frequency (left) or percent (right).

 Internal Comparison of Approach